 Measuring 30m (99ft) tall, it is a brick tower with a conical roof and a half gallery on the front which incorporated the keeper’s quarters.

 It is located on Berrow Road, about 500m east of the low lighthouse.
+In July 2018, the lighthouse was bought by anonymous buyer.

-See more photos of Burnham On Sea lighthouses in our gallery.
+See more Burnham On Sea history.